Lucas3oo/micronaut-aws-serverless/ApiGateway.md

 For the actually Java implementation there are some option like [SpringBoot](https://spring.io/projects/spring-boot), [Quarkus](https://quarkus.io) and [Micronaut](https://micronaut.io).

+The basic idea is to front the microservice with the API Gateway and package the microservice into a AWS Lambda.
+In this way you only pay for the invocations of the service and you have no EC2 or Auto scaling groups or container OS to worry about.

 ## Transforming Lambda events (payload) to HttpRequests in your lambda handler
 If you write your lambda using the REST support in SpringBoot or Micronaut then you are expecting a HttpRequest object at your REST controller.